jtimonen/personal-website/content/posts/post-01/index.md

 {{< / highlight >}}

 In most of the branches, the left-out part `// ...` ends up calling something from `stan::services`.
-This is also the case in our example, and because our `method` argument is `sample`, default algorithm is NUTS with adaptation engaged and default metric is diagonal (and we haven't supplied the metric), we will call `stan::services::sample::hmc_nuts_diag_e_adapt()`.
+This is also the case in our example, and because our `method` argument is `sample`,the default algorithm is NUTS with adaptation engaged and the default metric is diagonal (and we haven't supplied the metric), we will call `stan::services::sample::hmc_nuts_diag_e_adapt()`.
 We will therefore now jump from CmdStan to Stan.
 Hooray!

 ## Stan